linode/docs/docs/products/storage/object-storage/guides/s3cmd/index.md

 1. This command will prompt you with a series of questions.
 Answer them based on the recommendations below:

     - **Access Key:** Enter the access key you wish to use.
-See [Generate an Object Storage Access Key](/docs/products/storage/object-storage/guides/generate-access-keys/).
+See [Managing Access Keys](/docs/products/storage/object-storage/guides/access-keys/).
     - **Secret Key:** Enter the secret key that corresponds with the access key.
 This was displayed once when generating the access key.
     - **Default Region:** `US` (do not change, even if you use Object Storage in a different region)
-    - **S3 Endpoint:** `[cluster-id].linodeobjects.com`, replacing [cluster-id] with the cluster ID corresponding to the data center your buckets are located within (listed on the [Object Storage Overview](/docs/products/storage/object-storage/) page).
+    - **S3 Endpoint:** `[cluster-url]`, replacing [cluster-url] with the cluster URL corresponding to the data center your buckets are located within (listed on the [Access Buckets and Files through URLs](/docs/products/storage/object-storage/guides/urls/) page).
     - **DNS-style bucket+hostname:port template for accessing a bucket:** `%(bucket)s.[cluster-id].linodeobjects.com`, replacing [cluster-id] with the same id used previously.
     - **Encryption password:** Enter your GPG key if you intend to store and retrieve encrypted files (optional).
     - **Path to GPG program:** Enter the path to your GPG encryption program (optional).